When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Bad Guys Doing Good

-Just beacuse someone looks “bad” doesn’t mean they are.
-In this book, the bad guys do good.
-Mr. Wolf, Mr. Piranha, Mr. Snake, and Mr. Shark are on a mission to free 200 dogs from a Maximum Security City Dog Pound.
+Appearances can be deceiving.
+Mr. Wolf, Mr. Piranha, Mr. Snake, and Mr. Shark look like bad guys, but they are on a mission to do good.
+Their first task?
+Freeing 200 dogs from a Maximum Security City Dog Pound.

 Product Specs